-- Follow the instructions provided earlier in the article, as well as those on the package.
+- Follow the instructions provided earlier in the article, or those on the package to brew your oolong tea.
 If you have jasmine tea, brew it in the same container as the oolong.

-- You can heat it while the tea is brewing, or afterwards.
+- You can heat your milk while the tea is brewing, or afterwards.
 Make sure it doesn’t boil or scald.
 Heat it gently.

 - Add a sweetener and/or spices to the milk: This is a great way to incorporate things like cocoa powder which only dissolve in very hot liquids.